 Market Value

-Market value is what someone would be willing to pay for your home, or the price when it goes on the open market.
+Market value is what someone would be willing to pay for your home in the current real estate market.

 Factors that can influence market value include: